-Eligible students will receive a fixed award amount which is determined by the Florida Department of Education.
+Eligible students will receive a fixed per hour award amount determined by the Florida Department of Education.

 LOANS

 BCF Emergency Loans

 Short term loans from BCF resources are available to assist students in paying certain unexpected expenses.
 Repayment must be made in full usually within 30 days.
 In all cases the loan must be repaid prior to the end of the semester for which it was granted.